 Can people with oily skin use squalane oil?

 Yes, people with oily skin can use squalane oil, in fact, it’s super effective as a pre-cleanser since oil dissolves oil.
 If you have oily skin, do a pre-cleanse with squalane oil, and then do a regular cleanse with a gentle and clean product containing salicylic acid.
 This cleanser from CeraVe is just great!
 If you have oily skin you should just use squalane oil as a cleanser, not as a moisturizer or in your make-up, the product absorbs quickly, but you should still aim for something more mattifying.

 Squalane oil used as a pre-cleanser dissolves oil, since “like dissolves like”, oil dissolves oil.
 It’s super gentle and moisturizing, and it leaves the skin feeling protected and glowy.
 We wrote about it here.

 Squalane vs. regular oils?
+Which is best?

 Squalane oil is 100% saturated, so it won’t clog your pores, and it won’t oxidize your skin (ruin your skin on a cellular level).
 It’s also fast-absorbing.
 We wrote about the difference between squalane and regular oils here. 🙂

 Cleanse with squalane every night, after a long day of wear and tear.
 If you wake up with a lot of sebum, feel free to use it in the morning as well.

 How to use squalane oil?